 “I gotta say, it concerns me.
 Lately.”

-Although Beansie attempts to allay his concerns, Tony points out that Paulie’s only source of legitimate income is coming to an end and they he might become vulnerable to the FBI.
+Although Beansie attempts to allay his concerns, Tony points out that Paulie’s only source of legitimate income is coming to an end, and that he might become vulnerable to the FBI.

-He also explains that things have been going so good lately that he is waiting for the other shoe to drop.
+He also explains that things have been going so well lately that he is waiting for the other shoe to drop.

-When Beansie tells him that Paulie is a stand-up guy, Tony questions where he has ever been ‘put to the test’.
+When Beansie tells him that Paulie is a stand-up guy, Tony questions if he has ever been “put to the test.”